 Native plants are an important component of any natural environment.
 Compared to invasive plants, they are better adapted to the local climate and conditions, are more suitable food sources for native wildlife, and incite greater biodiversity.
 However, patience is required when growing native plants from seed, as it can take many years for them to become established.

-The interactive map below identifies some key locations where the Landcare team has been focusing their efforts.
+The interactive map below identifies some key locations where Land Care teams have been focusing their efforts.
 Continue reading below to learn more.

 The Wildflower Greenway

 The beginnings of SOS Land Care date back to 2015 when Wilma Sotas, SOS board member, had a vision for a Wildflower Greenway spanning between Shorehill Drive and Creek Bend Road.
 This area includes swathes of natural meadows and grasslands, which were sadly overrun by introduced invasive plants such as creeping thistle, leafy spurge, and burdock, preventing native plants from taking root.

 Wilma envisioned wildflowers all along the South Trail, full of bees and butterflies, and she established the Triangle and Wildflower Meadow (see map above for locations).
 The SOS Executive Director, Michele Kading, helped to kickstart efforts by allotting some Green Team hours to thistle removal at the Wildflower Meadow.